 - Save money on food by using a meal plan and online grocery shopping

 - Eliminate monthly subscriptions or memberships you don’t really need or use often

 - Reduce your cell phone bill with a no-contract carrier that only charges you for what you use

 The best way to find expenses that can be eliminated or reduced is to get on a budget.
-Whether you budget weekly or monthly, tracking your spending with a budget will reveal opportunities where you can maximize your income.
+Whether you budget your monthly or weekly income, tracking your spending will reveal opportunities that can maximize your annual income.